bodrick/awesome/README.md

 *   [microsoft/autogen](https://github.com/microsoft/autogen) - A programming framework for agentic AI
 *   [microsoft/promptbase](https://github.com/microsoft/promptbase) - All things prompt engineering
 *   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog is an all-in-one developer platform for building successful products.
 We offer product analytics, web analytics, session replay, error tracking, feature flags, experimentation, surveys, data warehouse, a CDP, and an AI product assistant to help debug your code, ship features faster, and keep all your usage and customer data in one stack.
-*   [soxoj/maigret](https://github.com/soxoj/maigret) - 🕵️‍♂️ Collect a dossier on a person by username from thousands of sites
+*   [soxoj/maigret](https://github.com/soxoj/maigret) - 🕵️‍♂️ Collect a dossier on a person by username from 3000+ sites
 *   [madushadhanushka/github-readme](https://github.com/madushadhanushka/github-readme) - Collection of GitHub readme widgets
 *   [jofpin/trape](https://github.com/jofpin/trape) - People tracker on the Internet: OSINT analysis and research tool by Jose Pino
 *   [virtio-win/virtio-win-pkg-scripts](https://github.com/virtio-win/virtio-win-pkg-scripts) - Scripts for packaging virtio-win drivers